| Title: | Bayesian Discharge Rating Curves |

 The generalized power-law model is of the form

-referred to as the generalized power-law exponent.
+where is discharge, is stage, and are unknown constants and is a function of referred to as the generalized power-law exponent.

 The generalized power-law model is here inferred by using a Bayesian hierarchical model.
-The function is modeled at the latent level as a fixed constant $b$ plus a continuous stochastic process,
+The function is modeled at the latent level as a fixed constant $b$ plus a continuous stochastic process,, which is assumed to be twice differentiable.
+The model is on a logarithmic scale

-.
+where follows a normal distribution with mean zero and variance , independent of stage.
+The stochastic process is assumed a priori to be a Gaussian process governed by a Matern covariance function with smoothness parameter .
 An efficient posterior simulation is achieved by sampling from the joint posterior density of the hyperparameters of the model, and then sampling from the density of the latent parameters conditional on the hyperparameters.

 Bayesian inference is based on the posterior density and summary statistics such as the posterior mean and 95% posterior intervals are based on the posterior density.
 Analytical formulas for these summary statistics are intractable in most cases and thus they are computed by generating samples from the posterior density using a Markov chain Monte Carlo simulation.